LukeGrahamLandry/franca/devlog.md

 - a few more tedious bindings. confused myself with R.array wanting a pointer to a pointer. but now hello_triangle works in the browser.
+- mandelbrot_ui didn't work because minUniformBufferOffsetAlignment=0 in apply_uniforms.
+  need to do getLimits.
+- my attempt to make it take up the whole window and be less blurry instead made it much much more blurry. setviewport makes it less blurry but not fit in the screen.
+- it seems that canvas.width controls the size you get back from getCurrentTexture, and you have to manually scale clientWidth by devicePixelRatio to get something sane
+- did reference counting so `G.objects` doesn't grow forever
+- bit of event progress: scroll, some modifiers,
+- mandelbrot_ui: clamp scale so you can overshoot by scrolling really fast

 ## (Oct 21)